netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

           my-custom-class
 ```

-Following is the snippet from an Ingress yaml file where Ingress class association is depicted.
+Following is the snippet from an Ingress yaml file where the Ingress class association is depicted.
 In the given example, Ingress resource named `web-ingress` is associated with the ingress class `my-custom-class`.
 If Citrix Ingress Controller is configured to accept `my-custom-class`, it processes this Ingress resource.

 ```yml
 apiVersion: extensions/v1beta1